 Then came a truck carrying a small airplane, the wings spanning the width of the roadway and from which dangled a stuffed figure in a sealskin coat.
 We didn’t know what

 that meant… Young couples carrying babies wrapped up in synthetic parkas, giggling children and stragglers such as us followed the procession until it came to a stop at the large sports field by the edge of the lagoon where the beauty contest was to take place.

 The contest had all the makings of a fashion show.
 But it wasn’t, at least not in the European sense of the word.
 Far from it.
 Woe to anyone who tries in any remote way to copy these parka designs.
-(A UK design company did just that and were llegally obliged to pull out their clothing, with an apology.)
+(A UK design company did just that and were legally obliged to pull out their clothing, with an apology in November 2015.)
 Because, we were to learn, each parka has a very specific family story to tell.